Macron gets G7 nod to negotiate with Iran | DW | 25.08.2019

 Read more: G7 in Biarritz: First day takeaways

-The leaders of the US, France, Germany, Japan, the UK, Italy, and Canada — the world's seven largest, IMF-designated advanced economies — who have gathered in Biarritz, southern France, agreed that Iran must be stopped "at all costs" to get a nuclear weapon.
+The leaders of the US, France, Germany, Japan, the UK, Italy, and Canada — the world's seven largest, IMF-designated advanced economies — who have gathered in Biarritz, southern France, agreed that Iran must be stopped "at all costs" from getting a nuclear weapon.

 "As president of the G7, President Macron did indeed get the power to discuss and send a message to Iranian authorities on the basis of the exchanges we had last night," a French official said, without providing any details.